ouspg/CompSec/README.md

 ## Current state/ TODO

-- [ ] Lab1 ?
-Just tasks from previous year currently
+- [ ] Lab1 Reworked all but one task.
+Reworded the network analysis task.
+Needs testing to make sure tasks are good and doable in a reasonable amount of time.
 - [ ] Lab2 Level 5 task missing for now
 - [ ] Lab3 Only level/grade 5 task(s) missing?
 - [ ] Lab4
     - [ ] Missing instructions for malware demonstration
-- [x] Lab5 Should be quite finished.
+- [x] Lab5 Need to be tested with the virtual machine containing custom scripts.

 ## Labs